A five-alarm stew of blues, gospel and soul that burns in your gut like the first time you heard Aretha Franklin... - Alternate Root Magazine

 Their debut album "Proof of Love" received critical acclaim, continuing to gather rave reviews from around the world, and can be heard on radio stations throughout the United States, and in England, Australia, Ireland, Belgium, Spain and more.
 Gracie called upon veteran producer Richard Rosenblatt to co-produce and play harmonica, and the album features horn players Mark Earley and Doug Woolverton of the legendary Roomful of Blues, and stalwart keys player Bruce Bears of The Duke Robillard Band.
 "Proof of Love" was released in Feburary 2013, on Beale Street in Memphis, Tennessee while the band was competeing in the 29th International Blues Challenge.

-With appearances at The Gloucester Blues Festival, New England Blues Festival, and The Boston Freedom Rally with more than 50,000 attendees, Gracie Curran & the High Falutin’ Band are about to break into much larger venues.
+With appearances at The Gloucester Blues Festival, New England Blues Festival, and The Boston Freedom Rally with more than 50,000 attendees, Gracie Curran & the High Falutin’ Band are fast rising stars about to break into much larger venues.

-This may be your last chance to see them in an intimate setting at Beverly's Larcom Theatre, where you can expect to be infused with their amazing energy and stunningly soulful sound.
+This may be your last chance to see them an intimate setting at Beverly's Larcom Theatre, where you can dance in the aisles to their amazing energy and stunningly soulful sound.

 The Larcom Theatre's grand opening advertised that its interior was lit completely by electricity.